The Forsyte Saga: Sequels

-Galsworthy's sequel to The Forsyte Saga was A Modern Comedy, written in the years 1924 to 1928.
+Galsworthy's sequel to The Forsyte Saga was A Modern Comedy, a further trilogy written in the years 1924 to 1928.
 This comprises the novel The White Monkey; an interlude, A Silent Wooing; a second novel, The Silver Spoon; a second interlude, Passers By; and a third novel, Swan Song.
 The principal characters are Soames and Fleur, and the second saga ends with the death of Soames in 1926.
 This is also the point reached at the end of the 1967 television series.